-Returns management is the part of an e-commerce supply chain that deals with customers returning products to a retailer.
-It covers the return shipment of the product (logistics), the business of organizing and restocking the product (inventory management), and customer support – to name a few things.
+Returns management is the part of logistics that deals with customers returning products to retailers.
+It covers the return shipment, the processing of the product ready for resale, and refunding the customer – to name a few of the steps.

 An optimized returns management process will help your business deal with returns quickly so that customers receive their refunds without delay.
 They are more likely to become a repeat customer – and even leave your business a positive review online.